longturn/freeciv21/docs/General/install.rst

 .. note::
   The above list of Linux distributions is, of course, not exhaustive.
 The Freeciv21 Community has simply listed the mainline, well supported, distributions here.
-The code repository has Continuous Integration enabled and all code commits pass through Ubuntu, Mac OS and Windows for testing.
+The code repository has Continuous Integration enabled and all code commits pass through Ubuntu, macOS and Windows for testing.
 It is assumed that the user is keeping his/her computer OS up to date.
 Support by the community for these distributions will be better than for some of the others out there, so keep that in mind if you are not an experienced Linux user.

 .. note::
-  The following instructions on this page are for Linux, MSYS2 and MacOS X environments.
+  The following instructions on this page are for Linux, MSYS2 and macOS environments.
 You will need to :doc:`install MSYS2 <../../Contributing/msys2>` first before continuing here if using MSYS2 on Windows.
   However, you can also compile on Windows with Microsoft :doc:`Visual Studio <../../Contributing/visual-studio>`.
 The Visual Studio instructions are self contained.